tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 Intuitively, key importers mirror the concept of key exporters in TLS in that they diversify a key based on some contextual information before use in a connection.
-In contrast to key exporters, wherein differentiation is done via an explicit label and context string, the key importer defined herein uses a label and set of hash algorithms to differentiate an external PSK into one or more PSKs for use.
+In contrast to key exporters, wherein differentiation is done via an explicit label and context string, the key importer defined herein uses a combination of protocol version, KDF identifier, and optional context string to differentiate an external PSK into one or more PSKs for use.

 Imported keys do not require negotiation for use, as a client and server will not agree upon identities if not imported correctly.
 Thus, importers induce no protocol changes with